TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ### What is the DareFightingICE AI Competition:
 ----
 In this competition, you are tasked with making an AI that plays DareFightingICE using only in-game sound data as the input.
-You will be provided with a gRPC interface that allows access to sound data and a sample AI. **Click the image below to watch our promotional video.**
+You will be provided with the interface that allows access to sound data and a sample AI. **Click the image below to watch our promotional video.**

 [![Watch the video](./Logo.png)](https://youtu.be/CHaf0vfYkvM)

+### Instruction on how to run the platform:
+---
+1. Download DareFightingICE from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity/releases/tag/v6.3) (latest version 6.3).
+2. Extract the downloaded file and run the appropriated script for your OS (e.g. `run-windows-amd64.bat` for Windows).
+3. Once the game screen opens, move to "Launch" with the arrow keys and press "Z" button.
+4. Follow the instruction in this [link](https://github.com/TeamFightingICE/pyftg/tree/master/examples) on how to run Python AI.
+5. Move to "Play" with the arrow keys and press "Z" button to start the fight.

 ### What To Submit:
 ---